bcgov/openshift-launchpad/README.md

 	- The client container exposes port 3000 locally at http://localhost:3000
 	- The server container exposes port 5000 locally at http://localhost:5000
 	- The database container exposes port 5435 and can be inspected using pgAdmin, Postico, psql, etc.
+5. Verify that the database migration container container was created and closed by running `docker ps -a | grep migrate`

 ### OpenShift Deployment